Updated: May 22, 2018

 - may be more likely to cause accidents

-- often don’t the Cancer Council’s UV protection criteria
+- often don’t the Australian Cancer Council’s UV protection criteria

 For these and many more reasons, we strongly recommend getting a custom shade sail designed and installed by a professional.
-A professional can provide you with the right advice and onsite as well.
-Proper solutions will often involve a number of anchor points and poles.
+Our experienced staff at 1800 Shade U can provide you with the right advice and provide a tailored quote onsite as well.
+Proper shade sail solutions will often involve a number of anchor points and poles.